strebuh/crypto_currencies_models/README.md

 This project consists of several requirements:

-1. Selecting two cointegrated cryptocurrencies.
+1. Selecting two cointegrated cryptocurrencies
-2. Building Arima models.
+2. Selecting Arima models
-3. Making forecasts based on Arima for both currencies.
+4. Selecting VAR/VECM model
-4. Building VAR/VECM model.
+5. Making forecast for selected ARIMA, VAR, VECM
-5. Making forecast.
+6. Comparing results

-6. Comparing results.
+## Basic information

-In this repository apart from libraries available on `CRAN` I use two functions written by my lecturers:
+In this repository apart from libraries available on `CRAN` I use two functions written by lecturers of Department of Economic Sciences of University of Warsaw:

 1. `getCryptoHistoricalPrice`  **by Paweł Sakowski, Phd **

 2. `testdf` **by Phd.
 Rafał Woźniak, Phd**

-I have written function that compares each pair of currencies available on www.coinmarketcap.com at selected time span, and performs cointegration test of non-stationary time series to identify pairs of currencies that may be cointegrated, and which are `I(1)`.
+In sake of performing analysis and selecting the right pair of crypto currencies several functions which became influential part of this project.
+The main function compares each pair of currencies available on www.coinmarketcap.com at selected time span.
+It performs cointegration test of non-stationary time series to identify pairs of currencies that may be cointegrated, and which are `I(1)`.
 Exact verification must be done comparing ADF test results from time series function output, with Dickey-Fuller cointegration table selecting appropriate number of observations and regressors of linear combination.

 The table below shows the results of cointegration analysis made in loop for **log closing prices**  of each pair of currencies available on the website, based on 365 observations (in sample) prior to mid June 2020.